-The first time He was rejected by the people of Nazareth was early in His ministry, when He found it necessary to relocate to Capernaum.
-He stood up in the synagogue, read a passage from Isaiah, and told the people "today this scripture is fulfilled in your ears".
-This enraged the townsfolk, causing them attempt to kill Him... and the second time was in this passage, when Jesus interrupted His preaching itinerary, to once again visit His hometown, during His Galilean ministry.
+The first time He was rejected by the people of Nazareth, was early in His ministry when He found it necessary to relocate to Capernaum.
+He stood up in the synagogue, read a passage from Isaiah, and told the people, "Today this Scripture is fulfilled in your ears."
+This enraged the townsfolk, causing them attempt to kill Him.
+The second time He was rejected by the people of Nazareth, was in this passage, when Jesus interrupted His preaching itinerary to, once again, visit His hometown during His Galilean ministry.

-They recognised Who Jesus was, but instead of honouring Him as a famous Rabbi who was graciously visiting His hometown with His disciples, they reverted back to branding Him as "the carpenter".
-But the insults crescendoed when they disparagingly called Him "the son of Mary", thus rejecting His virgin birth and Messianic claims.
+They recognised Who Jesus was, but instead of honouring Him as a famous Rabbi who was graciously visiting His hometown with His disciples, they reverted back to branding Him as 'the carpenter'.
+But the insults crescendoed when they disparagingly called Him 'the son of Mary', thus rejecting His virgin birth and Messianic claims.

-This was a deliberate slur on the characters of both Jesus and His mother, as it implied that He was as an illegitimate son and a charlatan.
-The people of Nazareth did not even allow Him the courtesy He deserved, of being identified with His deceased step-father, Joseph the carpenter.
-No doubt, with sadness in His soul, Jesus said to them, "A prophet is not without honour, except in his hometown and among his own relatives and in his own household."
+This was a deliberate slur on the characters of both Jesus and His mother as it implied that He was as an illegitimate son and a charlatan.
+The people of Nazareth did not even allow Him the courtesy He deserved of being identified with His deceased step-father, Joseph the carpenter.
+No doubt with sadness in His soul, Jesus said to them, "A prophet is not without honour, except in his hometown, and among his own relatives, and in his own household."